the-turing-way/.github/CODE_OF_CONDUCT.md

 ## 1 Code of Conduct: Overview

-The Turing Way is a community-oriented and -led project.
+The Turing Way is a community-oriented and community-led project.
 We value the involvement of everyone in the community.
 We are committed to creating a friendly and respectful place for learning, teaching and contributing.
 All participants in our in-person events and online communications are expected to show respect and courtesy to others at all times.